OsmSharp/core/README.md

 ### Usage

-**WARNING: All this documentation applies to v2 while the latest stable release is v1.3.5!**
+**WARNING: All this documentation applies to v2 while the latest stable release is v1.3.5!
+Install the prerelease version.**

 A common usecase is to stream and filter OSM data.
 To read from an OSM file and enumerate all objects just open the file as a stream source and use foreach.